dmartinpro/seldonio.github.com/configuration.md

   }
  {% endhighlight %}

  Essentially this is a list of algorithm strategies with a combiner on the end.
-An algorithm strategy comprises, an algorithm spring bean name ("name" which is the camel case version of the name of the alg class) and optionally a set of includers and/or excluders and optionally some config ("config").
+An algorithm strategy comprises an algorithm spring bean name ("name" which is the camel case version of the name of the alg class) and optionally a set of includers and/or excluders and optionally some config ("config").
 The order of these algorithm strategies is priority order.

 For a client specific algorithm strategy add to